Leopold Museum

-The Leopold Museum, housed in the Museumsquartier in Vienna, Austria, is home to one of the largest collections of modern Austrian art, featuring artists such as Egon Schiele, Gustav Klimt, Oskar Kokoschka and Richard Gerstl.
+The Leopold Museum, housed in the Museumsquartier in Vienna, Austria, is home to one of the largest collections of modern Austrian art, featuring artists such as Egon Schiele, Gustav Klimt, Oskar Kokoschka, and Richard Gerstl.

 It contains the world's largest Egon Schiele Collection.

+Collection

 The more than 5,000 exhibits collected by Elisabeth and Rudolf Leopold over five decades were consolidated in 1994 with the assistance of the Republic of Austria and the National Bank of Austria into the Leopold Museum Private Foundation.
 In 2001 the Leopold Museum was opened.

 The core of the collection consists of Austrian art of the first half of the 20th century, including key paintings and drawings by Egon Schiele and Gustav Klimt, showing the gradual transformation from the Wiener Secession, the Art Nouveau/Jugendstil movement in Austria to Expressionism.
 The historical context is illustrated by major Austrian works of art from the 19th and 20th centuries.

-Controversy

 Nazi-looted art

 The Leopold Museum has been involved in numerous controversies concerning Nazi looted art.
 In 1997, a New York Times profile of Leopold described him as a "too passionate" collector, whose tough tactics had led him to keep Nazi looted art, including Schiele's Portrait of Wally, which had belonged to the Jewish art dealer Lea Bondi Jaray.
 After many dramatic court actions, a settlement was finally reached after Dr. Leopold's death.
 “Leopold knew the painting was stolen,” art lawyer Nicolas O’Donnell explained, “He had always known it.
 With his arrogance and pride out of the way, a real negotiation was possible.”